WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 4. What kind of API function is supported by Node.js?

 - Node.js supports asynchronous, non-blocking APIs by default but also provides blocking APIs when needed.
 These APIs enable Node.js to handle tasks like file I/O, networking, and event-driven programming efficiently.

+## 5. What is a module in Node.js?

+- A module in Node.js is a block of code that provides a specific functionality, which can be reused across different parts of an application.